chawanvtp/AU-senior-01/README.md

-# AU-senior-01
+# AU-senior-01 [ Fit4Run ]

-This project is contributed for Assumption University's course <br/>
+[CS3200] - Senior Project I" to be used in "AU Running Campaign [Fit4Run] <br/>
-"[CS3200] - Senior Project I" to be used in "AU Running Campaign [Fit4Run]".
+-	This project is contributed for Assumption University's course

 ##	Primary functions
 -	Runner (client) :